Want a way to ruin a lovely plate of roast vegetables? Simply add a big, ugly door-stopper-sized slice of nut roast. Horrible. Or so I thought.

-8. remove the cabbage leaves from the water bath and blot each leaf with kitchen roll to dry it off a bit.
-Line the tin with overlapping cabbage leaves, leaving any excess hanging over the sides.
+8. remove the cabbage leaves from the water bath and blot each leaf with kitchen roll or a clean tea-towel to dry it off a bit.
+Line the tin with overlapping cabbage leaves, leaving any excess hanging over the sides (you will want a fair amount of cabbage leaves hanging over the sides in order to fold in on themselves to seal the roast.
+See images below for reference).
 Spoon in the mixture and pressing it down well with the back of a spoon.
-Fold any overhanging cabbage leaves back over the top and use any spare cabbage leaves to fill any holes.
+Fold the overhanging cabbage leaves back over the top and use any spare cabbage leaves to fill any holes.
 Cover with foil and bake in the oven 40 mins.
-After 40 minutes, remove the foil and continue to cook uncovered for a further 15 minutes.
+After 40 mins, remove the foil and continue to cook uncovered for a further 15 mins.

-9. Once cooked take out of the oven and put a large serving plate over the top of the tin.
+9. Once cooked take out of the oven and put a chopping board over the top of the tin.
 Holding the tin with oven gloves, turn the plate over and turn the nut roast out.
 Peel off any foil and cut into generous slices and serve as part of a roast dinner.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 V – Vegetarian